CodeJA91/codeja91.github.io/README.md

 ## Description

-This repository contains 3 .html files, and sub-folders that contains assets, to which those .html files reference such as, styles.css, bootstrap.css, and a readme.
-The purpose of this project is to demonstrate my current skill and knowledge of HTML, as well as document my progress, during my time learning at Epicodus.
+This repository contains HTML files, and sub-folders that contains assets, to which those HTML files reference, such as: styles.css and bootstrap.css.
+The purpose of this project is to demonstrate my current skill and knowledge of HTML and CSS, as well as document my progress, during my time learning at Epicodus.

 ## How To View Online